symkat/Daemon-Control/README.md

 # CONSTRUCTOR

-The constructor takes the following arguments.
+The constructor takes the following arguments as a list or a hash ref.

 ## name